niklucky/docker/README.md

   "start": true, // optional.
 By default true
   "env": ["MY_ENV=Testing", "ENV_VAR2=123"],
   "image": "postgres:13", // Optional.
-1st Image from setup will be used "expiringAt": 123 // Will be stopped in seconds
+1st Image from setup will be used }
-}
 ```